-Cisco's PIX family security appliances and Cisco ASA 5500 Series adaptive security appliances integrate next-generation firewall, intrusion protection, and Virtual Private Network features in an affordable, one-cabinet package.
-Both of these product families have been superseded by Cisco's ASA 5500-X family of security appliances with Firepower.
-(See integration and troubleshooting help with Cisco AA 5500-X firewalls with Firepower Services.)
-Still, both PIX and previous-generation ASA 5500 model firewalls are extensively used and continue to provide small and mid-size organizations a viable security environment.
+Cisco's PIX security appliances and Cisco ASA 5500 Series firewalls integrate next-generation firewall, intrusion protection, and Virtual Private Network technologies in a cost-effective, single-cabinet format.
+Both product lines have been replaced by the ASA 5500-X family of security appliances with Firepower Services.
+(See integration and debugging help with ASA 5500-X firewalls with Firepower Services.)
+Still, both PIX and first-generation ASA 5500 model firewalls are widely used and continue to deliver small and mid-size organizations a reliable security solution.

-Cisco PIC and legacy ASA 5500 firewalls deliver powerful client and application policy enforcement, mutlivector attack protection, and secure connectivity features.
-The enhanced knowledge sharing of consolidated protection features in a stand-alone package provides customers implementing these aggregated firewalls the benefits of advanced protection, lower cost of ownership, and minimal management costs.
+PIX and the original ASA 5500 firewalls offer powerful user and application policy enforcement, mutlivector assault protection, and safe access features.
+The enhanced intelligence sharing of consolidated security features in a single package provides users implementing these integrated solutions the advantages of enhanced protection, lower cost of ownership, and minimal management expense.

-PIX firewalls and the ASA 5500 Series combine with Cisco IOS Firewall, the Firewall Services Module (FWSM) for Catalyst 6500 family switches, and 7600 family routers as parts of Cisco's versatile, self-contained firewall product.
-Engineered with an expandable, building-block platform, each offering is designed with a specific array of options to provide better protection to different network environments.
-These solutions can be independently installed to protect certain facets of a network environment, or can be combined for a systematic, defense-in-depth strategy based on the architecture leading practices outlined in the Cisco SAFE Blueprint.
-Rounding out the integrated firewall product line, Cisco provides a comprehensive security management product portfolio, spanning Cisco security appliance and Cisco IOS security components and embedded appliance managers, to self-contained management utilities, moving to ensure that customers can productively manage their Cisco security infrastructure investments.
+PIX firewalls and the ASA 5500 Series combine with Cisco IOS Firewall, the FWSM for Catalyst 6500 family switches, and 7600 family routers as components of Cisco's flexible, integrated firewall solutions.
+Based on an expandable, building-block approach, every offering is designed with a particular array of options to provide more efficient security to a variety of network situations.
+These products can be individually deployed to secure specific areas of the network environment, or can be grouped for a systematic, defense-in-depth strategy following the design leading practices described in Cisco's SAFE Blueprint.
+Completing the integrated firewall product line, Cisco provides a complete security management portfolio, spanning Cisco security device and IOS Software security components and built-in device controllers, to self-contained management programs, helping to ensure that businesses can effectively manage their Cisco protection infrastructure investments.

-PIX firewall appliances deliver reliable policy support, multivector attack defense, and safe networking features in affordable, out-of-the-box modules.
-These purpose-built devices provide a broad range of integrated protection and networking services including application-aware firewall services, Voice over IP (VoIP) and multimedia security, robust site-to-site and remote-access IP Security (IPsec) VPN networking, excellent resiliency, intelligent networking features, and flexible management options.
-The Cisco PIX firewall Appliance product line ranges from small plug-and-go desktop units for small and home offices to stackable high-bandwidth appliances with investment protection for large business and ISP customers, Cisco PIX firewalls deliver dependable security, performance, and availability for networks of any size.
+Cisco PIX firewalls deliver reliable user and application policy support, multivector attack defense, and safe networking features in economical, easy-to-deploy modules.
+These specialized appliances offer a broad range of built-in security and networking capabilities such as process-aware firewall features, Voice over IP (VoIP) and multimedia protection, robust multi-location and remote-connectivity IP Security (IPsec) VPN connectivity, high availability, intelligent networking features, and versatile management solutions.
+The Cisco PIX firewall Appliance product line ranges from compact plug-and-play desktop units for small offices or home offices to modular gigabit appliances with investment protection for enterprise and ISP customers, PIX Security Appliance Series provide high levels of protection, performance, and availability for network environments of any size.

-Based around a hardened, specialized operating system that offers rich protection services, Cisco PIX security appliances offer a high level of security and have earned Common Criteria Evaluation Assurance Level 4 status and ICSA Firewall and IP Security (IPsec) certification.
-PIX firewalls offer protection for a broad array of VoIP and additional mixed-media standards including H.323 Version 4, Session Initiation Protocol (SIP), SCCP, Real-Time Streaming Protocol (RTSP), and Media Gateway Control Protocol (MGCP), enabling organizations to safeguard installations of a wide array of current and upcoming IP voice and mixed-media applications.
+Built around a hardened, specialized operating system that offers rich protection services, Cisco PIX security appliances provide a high level of protection and have been awarded EAL 4 status and ICSA Firewall and IPsec certification.
+Cisco PIX firewalls provide protection for a wide range of VoIP and other multimedia conventions including H.323 v.
+4, SIP, Cisco Skinny Client Control Protocol (SCCP), Real-Time Streaming Protocol (RTSP), and Media Gateway Control Protocol (MGCP), enabling organizations to protect deployments of a broad range of contemporary and next-generation IP voice and multimedia applications.

-PIX security appliances feature a wealth of configuration, tracking, and analysis options, providing businesses the flexibility to utilize the techniques that best meet their requirements.
-Administrative options include centralized, policy-based administration tools, integrated web-based management, and compatibility with remote-tracking standards like Simple Network Management Protocol (SNMP) and syslog.
-The integrated Cisco Adaptive Security Device Manager (ASDM) system provides a powerful web-based control platform that significantly simplifies the installation, ongoing modification, and monitoring of a single Cisco PIX firewall appliance without requiring any extra utility other than an ordinary web browser and Java applet to be installed on a manager's PC.
+PIX security appliances offer a variety of configuration, monitoring, and troubleshooting features, giving IT managers the flexibility to use the methods that most closely meet their requirements.
+Management options include common, policy-based management tools, integrated web-accessible management, and support for remote-tracking protocols like Simple Network Management Protocol and syslog.
+The integrated Adaptive Security Device Manager interface provides a powerful web-accessible management platform that significantly simplifies the installation, in-place configuration, and tracking of a single PIX firewall appliance without requiring any extra software other than an ordinary web browser and Java plug-in to be installed on an administrator's PC.

-IT managers can furthermore remotely configure, monitor, and analyze Cisco PIX security appliances using a command-line interface.
-Safe command-line interface access is possible using a number of methods including Secure Shell (SSHv2) Protocol, Telnet through IPsec, and out-of-band via a console port.
-PIX firewalls also have robust auto-update capabilities, a collection of protected remote-management options that ensure firewall settings and software images are always up to date.
+IT managers can furthermore remotely configure, track, and troubleshoot Cisco PIX firewall appliances via a CLI interface.
+Secure command-line interface (CLI) access is available through several techniques such as Secure Shell Protocol, Telnet over IPsec, and out-of-band via a console port.
+PIX security appliances also include dependable auto-update capabilities, a set of secure remote-administration services that ensure firewall configurations and software images are always up to date.

-Cisco Adaptive Security Appliances Firewalls build on technology behind the PIX 500 firewall, Cisco's IPS 4200 family Intrusion Prevention System, and Cisco's VPN 3000 family concentrator.
-These solutions converge on the Cisco ASA 5500 Series Firewall family to offer a firewall that stops a wide range of threats.
-Cisco Adaptive Security Appliances (ASA) 5500 Series Firewalls provide application security, local containment and control, and safe VPN connectivity throughout Cisco's product portfolio.
-This breadth of protection enables defense of any network section, which includes the most common attack conduits like remote sites, LAN-connected internal users, and remote access VPNs.
+Cisco ASA 5500 Series Firewalls build on technology behind Cisco's PIX 500 Series firewall, the Cisco IPS 4200 family Intrusion Prevention System, and the Cisco VPN 3000 model concentrator.
+These solutions converge on the Cisco ASA Firewall family to offer a firewall that stops a broad range of threats.
+Cisco Adaptive Security Appliances Firewalls provide program security, local containment, and safe Virtual Private Network connectivity across the entire product line.
+This breadth of protection allows the guarding of any network segment, which includes the most common attack vectors like remote sites, locally-attached inside users, and off-site access VPNs.

-This adaptive single-platform, multiple-solution approach minimizes the total number of devices that need to be deployed and maintained while providing a standard operating and administrative system throughout all deployments.
-This architecture simplifies the training of setup, tracking, support, and protection personnel.
-To further reduce operations expenses, Cisco ASA 5500 Series firewalls are also highly network aware, allowing these devices to integrate seamlessly into the environment without interfering with authorized traffic and applications.
+This versatile single-platform, many-use approach reduces the total number of appliances that need to be installed and managed while offering a common operating and administrative system throughout all installations.
+This approach simplifies the education of setup, monitoring, support, and protection personnel.
+To further reduce maintenance costs, Cisco ASA 5500 Series firewalls are also exceptionally network conscious, allowing these devices to integrate gracefully into the network without disrupting legitimate data flow and processes.

-How Progent's Cisco Certified Experts Can Assist You with Cisco Firewalls
+How Progent's Cisco Certified Experts Can Help You with Cisco PIX and ASA Firewalls

-Cisco ASA Series adaptive security appliances and PIX firewalls provide a wealth of setup, monitoring, and analysis options that give you the flexibility to configure these firewalls to align optimally with your company's needs.
-Progent's CCIE authorized network professionals can help you to support your existing infrastructure that incorporates Cisco ASA and/or PIX firewalls and that provides protection, resilience, throughput, and manageability.
-Progent can also assist your organization to migrate to Cisco ASA 5500-X firewalls with Firepower Services.
+Cisco's ASA 5500 Series adaptive security appliances and PIX security appliances incorporate an array of configuration, monitoring, and analysis options that give you the flexibility to configure these security appliances to align optimally with your company's needs.
+Progent's CCIE certified network consultants can help you to maintain your current network infrastructure that includes Cisco ASA or PIX security appliances and that offers security, fault tolerance, performance, and manageability.
+Progent can also assist you to migrate to ASA 5500-X firewalls with Firepower Services.

-Progent's GISA and CISM-certified IS security experts can assist you to develop a security policy appropriate for your business and can configure your PIX or ASA firewall to support your security policies.
-Progent's risk assessment engineers can evaluate the effectiveness of your existing firewall solution and help determine the security of your entire IS environment.
-Progentís Technical Response Center can deliver urgent remote troubleshooting for Cisco products and offer fast access to a Cisco network engineer.
+Progent's GISA and CISSP-ISSP-certified information security engineers can help your business to create a security policy that makes sense for your situation and can configure your PIX or ASA firewall to enforce your security policies.
+Progent's security assessment professionals can assess the strength of your existing firewall deployment and help determine the security of your entire information system network.
+Progentís Technical Response Center can deliver emergency online troubleshooting for Cisco products and can give you quick access to a Cisco CCIE expert.

-For additional information about Progent's consulting support for Cisco products, select a topic:
+To learn more information concerning Progent's consulting expertise for Cisco products, choose a topic:

-In order to get in touch with Progent about engineering help for Cisco products, call 1-800-993-9400 or go to Contact Progent.
+In order to get in touch with Progent about technical expertise for Cisco networking, call 1-800-993-9400 or see Contact Progent.